CSE136Team7/HW3/README.md

 Notes for self:
 Memory store: a default for express session (node dependency) to store cookies and data etc. Instead we are using express-mysql-session.
-Make sure not to revert to default at any point
+Make sure not to revert to default at any point Reset password: a more secure way to reset passwords would be to store user emails and send them a code or link via email that they must use to reset their passwords.
+Since there is no notion of admin users, we can leave this feature as is without any real risk to the website, but user accounts could be fairly easily 'stolen'.